 - Two faculty endorsements/letters of recommendation: one must be from one of the 12 approved Beckman mentors (link to mentor page) and the other from another faculty member familiar with you or your work.

-Four to six finalists will be selected by a faculty review committee for interviews to be conducted over the first two weeks of April.
+Four to six finalists will be selected by a faculty review committee for interviews to be conducted in February and March.
 Up to two winners will be named by the end of March.